Skip to content

 Creating Custom Recipes

-Custom recipes let you keep private packages outside the main ServoBox repository while still using the same install workflow.
+Custom recipes let you keep private packages outside the public ServoBox recipe channel while still using the same install workflow.

 Recipe structure